 The champion in the 148 ¾ lb. bodyweight category in 1928, Arnie Sundberg, went on to win three more Nationals.
 He also represented the US at the 1932 Olympics in Los Angeles, where he placed 5th.

-All Nationals subsequent to 1928 were conducted live, the first in NYC, in 1929.
+All Nationals subsequent to 1928 were conducted in a single sites, the first in NYC, in 1929.
 The results of that event are shown below.
 At this competition, five lifts were contested. – the One Arm Snatch, the opposite arm One Arm Clean and Jerk, the two hands Military Press, the two hands Snatch and the two hands Clean and Jerk.
 This five lift format was also used at the Nationals in 1930, 1931, 1934 and 1935 as well (it was also used at the 1928 Olympics, to which the US did not send a Weightlifting team).

 First NameLast NameBodyweight CategoryClubTotalOne-arm SnatchOne-arm C&JPressSnatchC&J*